experimaestro/experimaestro-ir/docs/source/letor/index.rst

 Retrievers
 ==========

-Scores can be used as retrievers through
+Scores can be used as retrievers through a :py:class:`xpmir.rankers.TwoStageRetriever`

-.. autoxpmconfig:: xpmir.rankers.TwoStageRetriever